msingh-leaptodigital/meta_photo_picker/README.md

 A: BuildContext is required for Android to show the picker dialog. iOS doesn't need it but we keep the API consistent.

 **Q: Can I get the actual creation date on iOS?**
-A: Not without requesting photo library permission.
-To keep the plugin permission-free on iOS, we use the current date as a fallback.
+A: Yes!
+The plugin now extracts creation dates from EXIF metadata without requiring photo library permission.
+It reads the date from the image file's metadata (EXIF/TIFF data).

 **Q: What's the difference between `fullAccess` and `limitedAccess`?**
 A: On iOS 14+, users can choose to give apps access to all photos (`fullAccess`) or only selected photos (`limitedAccess`).
 Both work with PHPicker.

 **Q: How do I handle large images?**
-A: Consider using the `compressionQuality` parameter to reduce file size, or process and save images to disk immediately after selection.
+A: The plugin now uses file paths instead of loading all image data into memory.
+Use `photo.filePath` to access files and display them with `Image.file()` for optimal memory usage.
+You can also use `compressionQuality` to reduce file size and `destinationDirectory` to save directly to your preferred location.

 **Q: Does this work with videos?**
 A: Yes!
 Use `PickerFilter.videos` or `PickerFilter.any` to include videos.
 The plugin returns video data the same way as images.